Messiah, A Sacred Oratorio

 Stage Three took place between 1759 and 1784.
 This period witnessed the continuing tradition of the annual Messiah, culminating in Westminster Abbey performances in 1784 that commemorated the twenty‑fifth anniversary of Handel’s burial in the Abbey.
 Those performances, which enlisted 261 singers, 229 players, and three conductors, set the Messiah style for the next century and a half and completed the transformation of Messiah from a sublime “Musical Entertainment” (as Handel billed all his Dublin concerts) to a religious totem.

 Stage Four took place between 1784 and approximately 1960.
 These are the years that demonstrated the truth of art historian Leo Steinberg’s observation that interpretation proceeds “independent of the object interpreted.”
-Mozart's beautiful distortion of Messiah appeared in 1789 and was followed by many other editions that were distortions only, such as Ebenezer Prout’s 1902 version.
+Mozart's beautiful distortion of Messiah appeared in 1789 and was followed by many other editions that were distortions only.
 The basic assumption of the nineteenth century and the first half of the twentieth is that Messiah was solemn and dark brown.

 Stage Five encompasses the last fifty years or so—During this time we have witnessed the return to the presumed letter and spirit of Messiah as it was given under the composer’s direction.
 Tempo, articulation, embellishment of the written notes, weight and color of sonority, all contribute to this.
 In this country, this change was first wrought through influential performances by Alfred Mann, Thomas Dunn, and Robert Shaw, and the important recordings by Adrian Boult, Hermann Scherchen, Colin Davis, Shaw, and Charles Mackerras.